2SLGBTQIA+

 Healing the wounds of prejudice

 Research shows that LGBTQ+ people have higher rates of mental health challenges than the general population, typically as a result of facing ongoing discrimination over their lifetimes.
 But we also know that having allies makes all the difference.
-This article offers hope for anyone who knows these struggles.

 LGBTQ+ people and mental health